- We advise you to exercise a high degree of caution in Mexico because of high levels of violent crime and drug-related violence.

 Money and valuables

 Before you go, organise a variety of ways to access your money overseas, such as credit cards, travellers' cheques, cash, debit cards or cash cards.
 Australian currency and travellers' cheques are not accepted in many countries.
 Consult with your bank to find out which is the most appropriate currency to carry and whether your ATM card will work in Mexico.
 US dollars are widely accepted in holiday resort areas of Mexico.
-For security reasons, you should only use ATMs during daylight hours.
+For security reasons, you should only use ATMs during daylight hours and inside shopping malls.

 Your passport is a valuable document that is attractive to criminals who may try to use your identity to commit crimes.
 It should always be kept in a safe place.
 You are required by Australian law to report a lost or stolen passport.
 If your passport is lost or stolen overseas, report it online or contact the nearest Australian Embassy, High Commission or Consulate as soon as possible.